framefox/foxconnect/app/javascript/components/README_SVGICON.md

 ## How It Works

+**For Bundled Icons (Most Common):**
+1. Icon SVG is imported directly into the JavaScript bundle at build time
+2. Component looks up the icon in the registry (instant, synchronous)
+3. Processes the SVG to add className and attributes
+4. Renders immediately with zero network requests

+**For On-Demand Icons (Uncommon):**
-1. The component fetches the SVG file from the Rails `/icons/:name` endpoint at runtime
+1. Component fetches the SVG from the Rails `/icons/:name` endpoint
-2. The `IconsController` serves the SVG from `app/assets/images/icons/`
+2. `IconsController` serves the SVG from `app/assets/images/icons/`
-3. The component processes the SVG content to:
-   - Replace fill/stroke colors with `currentColor` (so it inherits text color)
-   - Add your className
-   - Add any additional HTML attributes
-4. It renders the processed SVG inline
+3. Processes and renders the SVG

 This matches the behavior of the Rails `svg_icon` helper!